bacalhau-project/bacalhau/docs/getting-started/docker-workload-onboarding.md

 ```

 :::caution
-The `--input-urls` flag does not support URL directories.
+The `--input` flag does not support URL directories.
 :::